syncfusion-content/blazor-docs/blazor/dropdown-list/filtering.md

 ## Filter type

-You can use [FilterType](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownBase-1.html#Syncfusion_Blazor_DropDowns_SfDropDownBase_1_FilterType) property to determine on which filter type, the component needs to be considered on search action.
+You can use [FilterType](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownBase-1.html#Syncfusion_Blazor_DropDowns_SfDropDownBase_1_FilterType) property to specify on which filter type, the component needs to be considered on search action.
 The available `FilterType` and its supported data types are:

 FilterType     | Description
 ------------ | -------------